stv0g/netplika/README.md

 # Netem Tool

+*Note:* This tool is in the alpha stage!

-This tool uses a 3-way TCP handshake to measure the real RTT of a TCP connection.
+This tool uses a 3-way TCP handshake to measure the _real_ round-trip-time of a TCP connection.
-The gathered information can be used to configure the Linux network emulation queing discipline (see tc-netem(8)).
+The gathered information can be used to configure the Linux network emulation queuing discipline (see [tc-netem(8)](http://man7.org/linux/man-pages/man8/tc-netem.8.html)).

-It is possible to directly pass the results of the RTT probes to the Kernel.
+It is possible to directly pass the results of the RTT probes to the Kernel by using a netlink socket and [libnl](http://www.infradead.org/~tgr/libnl/).
-Therefore it allows to simulate an existing network connection in realtime.
+Therefore it allows to simulate an existing network connection on-the-fly.
-Alternatively, the measurements can be stored and replayed later.
+Alternatively, the measurements can be stored in a file and replayed later using Bash's IO redirection.

-One use case might be to test your application, equipement, protocols against sudden changes of the link quality.
-It also allows to generate custom delay distributions which can be used with tc-netem(8).

 ### Usage